mongodb/docs-ruby/REVIEWING.md

-# Pull Request Reviewing Guidelines for C#/.NET Driver Documentation
+# Pull Request Reviewing Guidelines for Ruby Driver Documentation

 Contributions to the set of documents in this repository can receive reviews from one or both of the following types of reviews: